DETAILED ACTION

 And determining a relative geographic position of the satellite by detecting geographic anchor points of a third set of one or more images from the plurality of captured images, the geographic anchor points comprising points that map to features on the ground used to track how the images change across time to estimate relative motion… (Janschek: [0035], [0054], and [0074]).

 Kamel and Janschek are considered to be analogous to the claim invention because they are in the same field of satellite control and visual odometry.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel to incorporate the teachings of Janschek to determine a relative geographic position by detecting geographic anchor points comprising points that map to features on the ground to track how the images change across time to estimate relative motion because it provides the benefit of determining the position of the satellite without the use of external satellite communication sources.
-The provides the additional benefit of reducing the number of resources needed for the satellite to estimate its orbit position, which reduces the costs.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel to incorporate the teachings of Janschek to determine a relative geographic position by detecting geographic anchor points comprising points that map to features on the ground to track how the images change across time to estimate relative motion because it provides the benefit of accurately determining the position of the satellite without the use of external satellite communication sources as explicitly explained in [0019] and [0036] of Janschek.
+The landmark identification uses image movement algorithms to improve the precise position measurement of the satellite.

 Kamel and Janschek fail to explicitly teach that the features including microscopic features.